Applying for your student loan

 We strongly advise that every student spending a year abroad or on placement sets up a password.

 To do this, call your student loan provider:

 - Ask to set up a Professional Password.

-- The University's address is University of Leeds, Woodhouse Lane, Leeds, LS2 9JT.
+- You will be asked to provide the University's address: University of Leeds, Woodhouse Lane, Leeds, LS2 9JT.

-- Give your student loan provider a password and keep a note of this for yourself.
+- You can then give your student loan provider a password and keep a note of this for yourself.

-- If you do experience problems, you can contact the Student Funding team at the University and give us the password, and we'll be able to talk with your loan provider to help in resolving the issue for you.
+- If you do experience problems, you can contact Funding by emailing firstname.lastname@example.org and give us the password, and we'll be able to talk with your loan provider to help in resolving the issue for you.